Winter cycling in Halifax

 Hands

-Keep your hands warm while you ride with a good pair of mittens or gloves.
-It’s important that you can still easily use your brake and gearshift levers with your mitts or gloves on so try it out with your hand protection on before you head out on your ride.
-A popular option are “pogies”, a mitt that goes over your handlebars and allows you to cycle with bare hands or a light glove.
+Make sure you can easily use your brakes and gearshift levers while wearing mitts or gloves.
+Test them before your ride.
+A popular option are pogies, a mitt that goes over your handlebars and lets you cycle with bare hands or light gloves.

 Torso

-As with most outdoor activities, layering is key to remaining comfortable.
-You can wear as many layers as you’d like but depending on the weather, you may want to opt for the following three layers:
+For outdoor activities, layering keeps you comfortable.
+Depending on the weather, you may opt for the following three layers:

-• Outer layer: A waterproof jacket and/or waterproof pants will help to keep you dry in the event of rain or snow on your ride.
+• outer layer: A waterproof jacket and/or waterproof pants will keep you dry if it rains or snows

-Keep in mind that while cycling, your body will generate heat so you may not needs as many layers as you would when you are off your bike.
+Keep in mind that while cycling, your body generates heat.
+You may not need as many layers as you would when you are off your bike.

 Feet

-Waterproof boots or shoes are key for keeping your feet warm and dry.
-You can also layer with warm socks made of wool or a moisture-wicking synthetic fabric.
+Waterproof boots or shoes will keep your feet warm and dry.
+You can also add a layer of warm socks made of wool or a moisture-wicking synthetic fabric.

 Overall visibility

-Shorter days means you may be cycling in the dark more often.
-Wearing brightly-coloured or reflective outer layers can also help others see you from a distance.
+Shorter days mean you may sometimes ride in the dark.
+Wearing brightly-coloured or reflective outer layers helps others see you from a distance.

 How To Ensure Your Bike Is Winter-Ready